COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

         .end
 ```

-reset_vector just jump to entry_post, and other memory is hard coded to be some values which are in misc.c,
+which reset_vector just jump to entry_post, and other memory is hard coded to be some values which are in misc.c,

 ```
 // BIOS build date